Okay ladies, the wilderness is calling and you’ve booked a multi-day trek! But what to pack?

 If you have a porter carrying your main luggage, you’ll still want a small daypack to chuck all your essentials in like water, sunscreen, hat etc. Make sure your pack has compression straps to help reduce the stress on your back.

 A good daypack will have plenty of pockets, including good sized side pockets for your water bottle.
-The Osprey Talon is our recommendation of choice.
+The Osprey Talon is our recommendation of choice as well as the REI Co-Op Flash 18 if you're hiking on a budget.
 But here are more day packs for you to choose from.

 Dry Bag

-The same as you might need waterproof socks, having a small No products found. is not a bad idea when going on any hiking adventure.
+The same as you might need waterproof socks, having a small dry bag is not a bad idea when going on any hiking adventure.
 A dry bag is a good way to keep valuables dry and secure.

 Pack Rain Cover